 Pivoting off a graduation gift of three weeks in Europe, and already beginning to question her musical career goals, Amanda extended her trip to three months, and then returned shortly to permanently reside in Barcelona, Spain.
 There, she developed her own after-school English learning curriculum, teaching children from ages 3-13.
 Putting her cello ambitions temporarily on hold, with her guidance the students would put on plays twice a year, building the sets and working together on writing the script, and performing songs entirely in English.

 It was through this program that Amanda learned to trust her faith in a life she would build for herself, in her own way and with her own potential.
 Eventually returning to the cello, musical opportunities started coming her way and she focused her energies and talents on a freelance performing career.
-She won the “Most Musical Performance” award at the Podiums XII Chamber Music Competition with her duo partner, Alejandro Lidon, and spent a glorious two years in Spain before returning to the States and New York City in pursuit of a master’s degree and a richer performance life.
+She won the “Most Musical Performance” award at the Podiums XII Chamber Music Competition and spent a glorious two years in Spain before returning to the States and New York City in pursuit of a master’s degree and a richer performance life.

 Once she settled in NYC, though, Amanda felt that familiar itch again, the idea that music might not be enough, or that perhaps she’d missed out on the possibility of living a life other than that of an artist.
 Her first job back was a part-time sales associate job in an upscale dog boutique, reviving an early interest in animal science.
 Inspired by her time in Europe, living independently and making her own way, she adopted a personal philosophy: Jump now, learn to swim later.